unzer-direct/oscommerce-module/README.md

 1.0.2
 - Indented all code to ease future development.
 - Fixed not defined variable warnings:
-  * Warning: Use of undefined constant MODULE_PAYMENT_QUICKPAY_ZONE
+  * Warning: Use of undefined constant MODULE_PAYMENT_UNZER_ZONE
-  * Warning: Use of undefined constant MODULE_PAYMENT_QUICKPAY_ADVANCED_APIKEY
+  * Warning: Use of undefined constant MODULE_PAYMENT_UNZER_ADVANCED_APIKEY
-- Added all quickpay payment options logos.
+- Added all unzer payment options logos.
 - Added translations for missing payment options.
 - Made orders visible in "My Account" section.
-- Fixed clearing of selected quickpay payment option when differrent payment option is selected.
+- Fixed clearing of selected unzer payment option when differrent payment option is selected.
 1.0.1
 - Two files updated for minor compatibility issues.
 Symptoms:
-   * on databases set up by a previous addon version, all orders were treated as if quickpay leading to Warning: array_reverse expects parameter 1 to be an array
+   * on databases set up by a previous addon version, all orders were treated as if unzer leading to Warning: array_reverse expects parameter 1 to be an array
   * link in confirmation email sent customer to FILENAME_ACCOUNT_HISTORY_INFO